abarker/lyxNotebook/README.rst

    To uninstall the program, use ``pip uninstall lyxnotebook``.
 Reset the bind file to its previous value.
 Delete the Lyx Notebook ``.module`` files and ``.bind`` files in the ``.lyx`` directory.

-   The program has only recently been updated again.
-Most features still work, but some may no longer work due to changes in Lyx versions.
-Bash cells don't seem to be working.

 Earlier info
 ============